dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/overview/index.md

 ## Why upgrade from .NET Framework

+When you are upgrading your application from .NET Framework to .NET, you will benefit from:

+- Better performance
+- New .NET APIs
+- The latest language improvements
+- Improved accessibility and reliability
+- Updated tooling and more

-WPF for .NET provides new features and enhancements over .NET Framework.
-For more information, see [How to upgrade a WPF desktop app to .NET 7](../migration/index.md).
+To learn how to upgrade your application, see [How to upgrade a WPF desktop app to .NET 7](../migration/index.md).

 ## Program with WPF